 Annual Disclosure Requirement for Executive-Level Employees

 To comply with IRS regulations governing non-profit organizations, employees in key positions will be surveyed annually to affirm their continued compliance with this policy, and that they do not have a financial, business, or personal interest that is in conflict or appears to be in conflict with the interests of the university.
-For the purpose of this policy, key positions are defined as all executive-level positions (pay grades E5 and above), plus department heads who report directly to a PAC member.
+For the purpose of this policy, key positions are defined as all executive-level positions (pay grades E5 and above).